transcom/milmove_admin/README.md

 # Auto Generated MilMove Admin App

+**NOTE:** THIS IS A DEMO ONLY AND HAS NOT YET BEEN CONFIRMED AS WORK WE WILL USE IN PRODUCTION

 This app automatically generates an Admin from the Database for the MilMove App.

 ## Prereqs